If a gym injury has set you back, we'll help you move forward

 Claimants should avoid admitting liability at the scene.

-What about disclaimers?
+What about waivers and disclaimers?

-'Disclaimers' or 'exemption clauses' are terms that seek to exclude or limit liability.
+'Disclaimers', 'waivers' or 'exemption clauses' are terms that seek to exclude or limit liability.
 Exemption clauses are common and take many different forms.
 If, however, the clause hinders the signee in seeking redress from an organisation that has failed in its duty of care, the clause may be considered unfair.

-Under the Unfair Contract Terms Act 1977, Gym operators who ask members to sign contractual waivers or post disclaimer notices cannot be excluded from negligence relating to personal injury.
+Under the Unfair Contract Terms Act 1977, gym operators who ask members to sign contractual waivers or post disclaimer notices cannot be excluded from negligence relating to personal injury.

 How about home gym equipment?